 Top

 Hooked!
-New fishing tournament casting lines on June 10
+Habitat for Humanity fishing tournament casting lines on June 1

 Hooked!
-New fishing tournament casting lines on June 10
+Habitat for Humanity fishing tournament casting lines on June 1

-Local and visiting anglers will soon compete for prizes totaling $10,000 in the inaugural Hooked on Habitat Inshore Slam Fishing Tournament, presented by the Georgetown County Chamber of Commerce.
+Local and visiting anglers will soon compete for cash prizes in the second annual Hooked on Habitat Inshore Slam Fishing Tournament, benefitting Habitat for Humanity Georgetown County.

 Jake Rigopoulos, tournament director for the inaugural Hooked on Habitat Inshore Slam Fishing Tournament, catches a big one.
 (Photo provided)